10 Sweet Ways to Sneak Valentine’s Day Details Into Your Wedding

 Use lighting to set the mood.
 Soft bistro lighting creates a romantic setting, while glowing LED lights on the border of the dance floor keeps the focus on the music and dancing.
 And, of course, nothing says "romance" like a candlelit dinner, which will shine even brighter if you choose sequined or silky table linens.
 Go for ornate, flower-draped candelabras, or create a more contemporary vibe with floating tea candles in narrow hurricane vases.

-A Valentine's Day wedding calls for its own special signature cocktail.
-A sugar-rimmed pink cosmopolitan or a flute of champagne with a few pomegranate seeds or gold flakes will play up the romance factor (both are so light, they dance with the champagne bubbles!).
+A Valentine's Day wedding calls for its own signature cocktail.
+A pink sugar-rimmed cosmopolitan or a flute of champagne with a few pomegranate seeds or gold flakes will play up the romance factor (both are so light, they dance with the champagne bubbles!).
 Even the addition of red garnishes like strawberries, raspberries or cherries makes any cocktail more festive.
 Consider swapping out the usual bar peanuts for classic Valentine candies, like Conversation Hearts and red cinnamon hearts, for a subtle touch.

 7. Play meaningful music.

 It's more than likely your first dance will be to a love song, but to keep the mood romantic all night long, ask your guests to fill in their first dance song (or simply the name of “their song") on their RSVP card.
 Mixing some of those tunes into your playlist is a lovely way to honor them and help them relive their favorite memories.